undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

 Specchia is small, lived-in, and currently in the middle of a tense negotiation about how much short-let tourism the historic centre can absorb without losing its residents.
-Choose the B&Bs and the family-run hotels over the Airbnb-style entire-apartment rentals where you can; ask the owners directly.
-The Xylella outbreak is a continuing wound across the southern Salento; do not collect olive cuttings, soil samples or any plant material from the countryside, and follow any quarantine signs on farm tracks.
-Respect the rural night quiet — the village goes silent after the evening passeggiata and the houses face inward for a reason.
-The accessibility retrofits in the old town are for residents as much as for visitors with mobility needs; do not block ramps with rental scooters.
-Speak some Italian — buongiorno and grazie are noticed and welcomed.
-Buy olive oil from named producers, with the producer's certification visible, rather than from the supermarket.
+Where you can, choose the B&Bs and the family-run hotels over the Airbnb-style entire-apartment rentals, and ask the owners directly.
+The Xylella outbreak is a continuing wound across the southern Salento: do not collect olive cuttings, soil samples or any plant material from the countryside, and follow any quarantine signs on farm tracks.
+The village goes silent after the evening passeggiata, and the houses face inward for a reason; respect the rural night quiet.
+The accessibility retrofits in the old town serve residents as much as visitors with mobility needs, so do not block the ramps with rental scooters.
+Speak some Italian; buongiorno and grazie are noticed and welcomed.
+Buy olive oil from named producers, with the producer's certification visible, not from the supermarket.

 Practical notes